Team

 nwendler [at] philsem.uni-kiel.de

 Nils was confronted with different perspectives on global problems such as climate change from the very beginning of studying politics, economics and philosophy at the University of Oldenburg.
 Given his main interest in philosophy, he then decided to pursue a master’s degree in Practical Philosophy of the Economy and Environment in Kiel.
 During his studies, from 2018 to 2020, he gained further insights into topics such as climate ethics and global justice.
 His master’s thesis engages with the debate on financing adaptation to climate change and discusses key allocation criteria.
 Continuing this work in the project, Nils conducts a normative analysis of the processes and criteria that are relevant in the allocation of adaptation finance in our Work Package 2.
 Based on theories of distributive and procedural justice and results from Work Package 1 he investigates how funding should be allocated from an ethical perspective.
 His research is supervised by Christian Baatz.
-More generally, he is especially interested in issues located at the intersection of philosophy and economics.
+More generally, he is interested in questions of applied ethics and normative ethics.
 In his leisure time, Nils enjoys playing and watching sports.

 Publications